canonical/snapcraft/HACKING.md

     source tools/staging_env.sh

 You will see a prompt indicating that you are going to be talking to the staging server.
-Once you are done with working with the staging servers you can run `deactivate`.
+Once you are done working with the staging servers you can run `deactivate`.

 ### Project Layout